Sign Two, An Angel

 Gramma Sue & Reagan (still tired from the move)

 Have you ever seen a more joy-filled grateful grandmother.
 I haven’t.
 Statistical analysis (Susan was a data analyst) suggested only 18 months at diagnosis.
 Two years too soon for Gramma Sue to hold this package of bundle light.
-But the deadlines were breached.
-And Susan held her grand-baby.
-Close.
+But the deadlines were breached, and Susan held her grand-baby close.
 And then for two more years she nurtured a love that will never end.

 Before getting to the sign I promised you in my last post, first the backstory.
 A story about a mother.